shengzhouzhang/backbone-react-require-flux/README.md

 App Actions
 -----------
-Actions drive the process of the runing program.
+Actions and handlers drive the process of the runing program.
 All actions are defined in

 ```
 public/actions/